namukang/dskang.github.io/_posts/2012-05-21-the-battle-for-princetonfml.md

 Haters gonna hate.

-But this latest post was less an attack on the website itself and more a claim about something I've put a lot of thought into: who's going to become the de facto PrincetonFML site.
+But this latest post was less an attack on the website itself and more a claim about something I've put a lot of thought into: which site will become the de facto PrincetonFML site.
 Ultimately, only one will remain.

 Is the claim in the submission true?
 It's entirely possible that the